onefoursix/cm-api-flume-example/README.md

 Here are the steps I used on CentOS 6.6 to install the current version (v10) of the API for use with CM 5.4.x:

-Point your browser to [https://github.com/cloudera/cm_api](https://github.com/cloudera/cm_api)
+Use a browser to go to [https://github.com/cloudera/cm_api](https://github.com/cloudera/cm_api)

 Use the dropdown to pick the branch you need.
 For example, I will use the branch for CM5.4:

 ![](images/github.jpg)

-Once you have selected the branch you need, copy the link to download the project as a zip file by right-clicking on the "Download ZIP" button:
+Once the right branch is selected, right-click on the "Download ZIP" button:

 ![](images/github-2.jpg)